latteouka/gtranz/readme.md

 dispatchSetupOutroEvent("setupAnimation");
 ```

 I don't really know if it's a good practice or not.
-But this did solve my problem and present nice transition effect.
+But I did solve my problem and make nice transition by doing this.